 What is social proof?

 Social proof is the concept of showing that others also enjoy, like, or value a specific product.
-Sometimes that can be seen through the number of followers accounts have on social media or the testimonials on their websites.
+Sometimes, that can be seen through the number of followers an account has on social media or the testimonials on its website.

 One example of social proof for podcasters would be the number of reviews they have on different podcast outlets.